 Several examples of simulated results are shown in Fig. 8.
-In addition to the parameters introduced in the Gcode for generating patterns, this simulation model introduced three more probabilistic parameters.
+In addition to the parameters introduced in the G-code for generating patterns, this simulation model introduced three more probabilistic parameters.

-- p{current}: Vertical grow parameter (= 0.97). - p{next}: Skewed grow parameter (= 0.6). - extrudedFilament: Accumulated filament that has been extruded (= 0.15).
+- p{current}: Vertical grow parameter (= 0.97). - p{next} : Skewed grow parameter (= 0.6). - extrudedFilament: Accumulated filament that has been extruded (= 0.15).

 The values described above are those used in Fig. 7.
-Other values were also tested but splitting and merging patterns still could not be simulated.
 Tool paths were generated by Python program and visualized by Repetier Host.

-Fig. 8 Simulated patterns generated by 1D CA
+Fig. 8.
+Simulated patterns generated by 1D CA

-The most important parameter is p{current}.
+The most important parameter is $p{current}$.
 If its value is 1.0, the "seaweeds" almost vertically grow, as shown in Fig. 9.
 The average angle of seaweeds is simulated well when the value of $p{current}$ is 0.97.

-Fig. 9 Failed simulation result Fig. 10 Simulated 2D pattern
+Fig. 9.
+Failed simulation result Fig. 10.
+Simulated 2D pattern